va-big-data-genomics/va-big-data-genomics.github.io/_posts/2025-03-21-A-secret-guide-to-creating-a-dashboard.markdown

 ## Sample Dashboard
 One task I recently received at our in-person MVP meeting involved the generation of a sample dashboard.
 Rather than a dashboard you may be familiar with, i.e., our cloud dashboard GUI, this dashboard is a simple text file that keeps track of received and processed WGS samples.
 This file incorporates data from seven different sources:

-1. A fileile containing a list of all received samples from Personalis.
+1. A file containing a list of all received samples from Personalis.
 This table was generated in Neo4j with the following query:

 ```
 MATCH (n:PersonalisSequencing)<-[:WAS_USED_BY]-(s:Sample)
 RETURN DISTINCT s.sample AS sample
 ```

-2. a File containing a list of samples that have been processed in our variant calling ($5 GATK) pipeline.
+2. A file containing a list of samples that have been processed in our variant calling ($5 GATK) pipeline.
 This table was generated in Neo4j with the following query:

 ```
 MATCH (n:PersonalisSequencing)<-[:WAS_USED_BY]-(s:Sample)<-[:GENERATED]-(:Person)-[:HAS_BIOLOGICAL_OME]->(:Genome)-[:HAS_VARIANT_CALLS]->(v:Merged:Vcf)
 RETURN DISTINCT s.sample AS sample
 ```

-3. Table containing a list of samples that have undergone QC.
+3. A table containing a list of samples that have undergone QC.
 An additional column specifying whether a sample has passed, failed, or is missing QC info (NA) is also included.
-This file was generated with a Pyhton script(see below)
+This file was generated with a Pyhton script (see below)

 4. A table of aggregated gVCF files.
 This table is stored as a Variant Dataset (VDS).

-5. Table of samples that have passed population QC thresholds.
+5. A table of samples that have passed population QC thresholds.
 This table is in a Hail Matrix Table (MT) format.

 6. A final table of samples from Stanford before sending off to DACS.
 Samples such as technical duplicates are removed prior to table generation.
 This table is in MT format.